ionStici/react/mds/nextjs/nextjs-fund.md

 ## Displaying a Loading Indicator

-The `app/loading.js` file can be used to automatically display a loading indicator during data fetching or route transitions.
+The `app/loading.js` file can be used to automatically display a global loading indicator during data fetching or route transitions.

 ```jsx
 // app/loading.js